List of films released in IMAX

 This is a list of films released in IMAX, a motion-picture film format and projection standard.
 IMAX cameras and film stock are rarely used for mainstream films; the cameras are heavy and the film stock is expensive.
 However, since 2002, some feature films shot with IMAX digital cameras or on original 35mm film stock have undergone IMAX Digital Media Remastering (DMR) processing for showing both in 70mm IMAX theaters and in IMAX Digital theaters.

-Several animated titles (Fantasia 2000, Beauty and the Beast, Treasure Planet, The Lion King, Falling in Love Again, CyberWorld, Fly Me to the Moon 3D, and Santa vs. the Snowman 3D) were released in 70mm IMAX prints; however, they were not subject to DMR processing.
-Cinematographer Roger Deakins supervised custom transfers for Skyfall, Blade Runner 2049, and 1917 rather than using IMAX's DMR process.
+Several animated titles (Fantasia 2000, Beauty and the Beast, Treasure Planet, The Lion King, Falling in Love Again, CyberWorld, Fly Me to the Moon 3D, and Santa vs. the Snowman 3D) were released in IMAX 70mm prints; however, they were not subject to DMR processing.
+Academy Award-winning cinematographer Roger Deakins supervised custom transfers for Skyfall, Blade Runner 2049, and 1917 rather than using IMAX's DMR process.

-List
+This list includes the films that have been released in IMAX theaters.
+Films that were presented in IMAX theaters using either 35mm or digital prints, but were never specifically mastered for IMAX, are not included.

-This list includes the films which have been released in IMAX theaters.
-Films that were presented in IMAX theaters using 35mm or digital prints, but were never specifically mastered for IMAX, are not included.
+As of August 11, 2026, The Odyssey (2026) is the highest-grossing IMAX release of all time, grossing over $289 million from IMAX screens.
+The previous record holder was Avatar (2009), which grossed over $271 million.